Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

-	  still debating the kdbus ABI or possible alternatives, but if systemd depends on the current state of kdbus the kernel maintainers are faced with the hard decision to either break Fedora userspace or accept the current kdbus proposal into the kernel with its securitx and maintainability issues.
+	  still debating the kdbus ABI or possible alternatives, but if systemd depends on the current state of kdbus the kernel maintainers are faced with the hard decision to either break Fedora userspace or accept the current kdbus proposal into the kernel with its security and maintainability issues.
 This is the best example how systemd is forcing you into decisions.
 Of course if you are  a mindless bureaucrat it helps you to keep your job.